 The Department of Arts and Culture has launched a number of initiatives aimed at creating centres of expertise.
-These have promoted collaborative ventures between the private and public sectors in areas of product design and the use of computer-aided design engineering.
-The initiatives involve the following:
+These have promoted collaborative ventures between the private and public sectors in areas of product design and the use of computer-aided design (CAD) engineering.
+The initiatives involve:

-- The launch of the National Product Development Centre at the CSIR.
-This initiative operates within a national framework, optimising the contributions of service-providers throughout the country in the area of design technology. - The launch of the computer-aided design initiative at the CSIR, which is linked to the technology station at the Free State University of Technology, as well as similar institutions in KwaZulu-Natal and the Eastern Cape. - The establishment of the Cape Craft and Design Institute. - The award of design learnerships through CREATE SA to help emerging designers. - The annual Design Indaba Conference and Expo held in Cape Town in February.
+- A partnership with the South African Fashion Week on developmental initiatives to address the Second Economy. - Established designers facilitating workshops in an effort to unearth new talent and fuse design with craft. - The National Product Development Centre at the Council for Scientific and Industrial Research (CSIR), which operates within a national framework, optimising the contributions of service-providers throughout the country in the area of design technology. - The computer-aided design initiative at the CSIR, which is linked to the technology station at the Free State University of Technology and similar institutions in KwaZulu-Natal and the Eastern Cape. - The Cape Craft and Design Institute. - The awarding of design learnerships through Create SA to help emerging designers. - The annual Design Indaba Conference and Expo held in Cape Town in February.
 The indaba is regarded as one of the premier design events in the world.
-The expo is a gallery, a marketplace, a school and a theatre showcasing the finest original South African design, covering everything from homeware and jewellery to architecture, fashion, film, multimedia and graphic design.
+The expo is a gallery, a marketplace, a school and a theatre featuring the finest original South African design, covering everything from homeware and jewellery to architecture, fashion, film, multimedia and graphic design.